Incel: Racial beliefs

 Racism is generally considered to be common on incel forums, though some researchers have questioned its prevalence.
 In 2019, Jaki et al. estimated that 3 percent of comments on incel forums contained words from a list of racist words identified by the researchers.
 Some researchers have questioned linguistic analysis of incel forums as the primary methodology for studying the subculture, recommending that future researchers employ qualitative methods such as one-on-one interviews to obtain a more nuanced view and to avoid results being skewed by the prevalence of shitposting on incel forums.

 Incels believe that being white makes one more attractive to potential mates, paralleling ideas of race science promoted by the far right.
 This often encourages racist attacks on Black, indigenous, and people of color (BIPOC) members of incel forums.
 Such "racepill" ideology portrays whiteness as the most desirable racial classification, often invoked using the phrase "Just be White" (JBW).
 Incels attempting to appear more white in order to attract a partner call this process "whitemaxxing".

-Antisemitic beliefs are regularly found on incel forums, with some posters going so far as to blame the rise of feminism on a plot masterminded by Jews to weaken the Western world.
+Antisemitic beliefs are regularly found on incel forums, with some posters blaming the rise of feminism on a plot masterminded by Jews to weaken the Western world.

 In context of related communities

 Incel communities are a part of the broader manosphere, a loose collection of misogynist and anti-feminist movements that also includes men's rights activists (MRAs), Men Going Their Own Way (MGTOW), pickup artists (PUAs), and fathers' rights groups.
+Overlapping with far-right ideologies including white nationalism and the alt-right, the disparate groups within the manosphere represent a backlash against feminism, united through their shared belief that men are the victims of a misandrist culture that has been corrupted by feminine values and biased against men.
+Incels and other manosphere groups believe men are oppressed victims of feminism and in response participate in networked misogyny.
 The Southern Poverty Law Center describes the incel subculture as "part of the online male supremacist ecosystem", which they began including in their list of hate groups in 2018.
 The New York Times describes involuntary celibacy as an adaptation of male supremacy, saying that incels "believe that women should be treated as sexual objects with few rights".

 While the self-identified incels believe they are inferior to the rest of society, often referring to themselves as "subhuman", they also espouse supremacist views: either that they are superior to women, or superior to non-incels in general.
 A 2019 study published in Terrorism and Political Violence found that self-identified incels believe themselves to be the only ones who are "capable of pro-social values and intelligent enough ('high IQ') to see the truth about the social world".
 The study determined that they followed a pattern that is typical of extremist groups, ascribing highly negative values to out-groups and positive values to in-groups, with the unusual caveat that despite seeing themselves as psychologically superior, they also view themselves negatively in terms of physical appearance.